 Putting up indoor and outdoor lights is a popular tradition this time of year.
-People all over Hampton Roads decorate for the holidays, setting out figurines in their yards and hanging strings of lights on their porches and rooftops.
+People love to decorate for the holidays, setting out figurines in their yards and hanging strings of lights on their porches and rooftops.
 While pretty to look at, they can also cause electrical problems that can pose a threat to the safety of your family.

 - Don't overload your outlets - Remember that electrical outlets have a limit on how much current they can support.
 A few strings of lights per outlet on the circuit is typically supported.
 Check the packaging on your holiday lighting for details.

 Overloading electrical circuits, whether indoors or out, can lead to a number of issues, including blown circuits, a power blackout throughout the home and even fires.
 Take the time to read the labeling and directions on the back of any decoration and lighting and don’t hesitate to turn off the lights when you’re not around to enjoy them.

 Safety should always come first when dealing with electricity!
 Call American Mechanical at (757) 347-8549 or contact us online if you are experiencing any issues with your electrical outlets during the holiday season!